CAC27/SC-Tools/README.md

 Delete dropees | Remove all friends / reject all requests from dropees.
 Useful if you only have one account.

 ##### General info
+* Unfortunatly, friends (on your droplist) will no longer auto-refresh for now (except when you add new users.
+But that's what the `Refresh Friends` button is there for :stuck_out_tongue:
 * `Auto-accept` works the same way as the normal accept button: accepts dropees if you have a droplist or all requests if you don't.
 * Looped requests (accept *all*, delete *all*, etc.) are done once per second because rate limits.
 * After accepting friends from the droplist, it's advisable to reload stats as many players set their privacy settings to only share stats with friends.